-TCT trustees are members of Thornhill Community Trust who are elected to the TCT Board to manage and administer the Trust according to its constitution and ensure that the Trust meets its obligations.
+TDT trustees are members of Thornhill Development Trust who are elected to the TDT Board to manage and administer the Trust according to its constitution and ensure that the Trust meets its obligations.
 The trustee role is voluntary.

 Elaine Blanchard